Landing Vehicle, Tracked, Personnel, Mark 5 (Command).

 Landing Vehicle, Tracked, Personnel, Mark 5A1 (Command) belonging to the US Army Armor and Cavalry Collection.

-The grille over the port engine radiator is in place, and entrance hatches can be seen at each rear corners of the roof in front of the mooring bitts.
+The grille over the port engine radiator is in place, and engine compartment entrance hatches can be seen at each rear corners of the roof in front of the mooring bitts.
 Bilge pump outlets are on the roof just in front of the entrance hatches.

 Landing Vehicle, Tracked, Personnel, Mark 5A1 (Command) belonging to the US Army Armor and Cavalry Collection.